Texas player has concern about MLB opening day in Seattle

 The moves came a day after Italy said all sports events in the country, including Serie A soccer games and preparatory events for the Tokyo Olympics, would be suspended until April 3.

-Champions League matches are also being affected in Spain, including next week’s game between Barcelona and Napoli at the Camp Nou.
-Barcelona said that match will have no fans in attendance.
+Champions League matches are also being affected, including next week’s game between Barcelona and Napoli in Spain and Bayern Munich's match against Chelsea in Germany.
+Both games will be played without fans in attendance.

-In Germany, the Bundesliga will stage its first games without spectators this week.
-Borussia Mönchengladbach said its match against Cologne on Wednesday would take place in an empty stadium.
-On Saturday, Borussia Dortmund will face Schalke in one of German soccer’s fiercest local rivalries without fans.
+In Germany, the Bundesliga said six out of nine games this week will be played without fans, starting with Borussia Mönchengladbach against Cologne on Wednesday and including one of Germany’s biggest rivalries, Borussia Dortmund against Schalke on Saturday.

+Union Berlin said its game against Bayern on Saturday would have fans after consulting with government officials in the German capital.

 Dortmund will also play at Paris Saint-Germain in the Champions League on Wednesday without fans under measures previously imposed by French authorities.